elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dynamic-supervisor.markdown

 iex> :observer.start
 ```

-A GUI should pop-up containing all sorts of information about our system, from general statistics to load charts as well as a list of all running processes and applications.
+A GUI should pop-up containing all sorts of information about our system, from general statistics to load charts as well as a list of all running processes and applications. *Note that if you are on macOS Mojave and above, and have enabled _dark mode_, the GUI looks inconsistent and certain parts become unreadable.
+Please disable dark mode on macOS.*

 In the Applications tab, you will see all applications currently running in your system along side their supervision tree.
 You can select the `kv` application to explore it further: